Self-gravitating baryonic tubes supported by $\pi$- and $\omega$-mesons and its flat limit: Conclusions and perspectives

 \acknowledgments

 The authors thank Fabrizio Canfora, Cristóbal Corral, Marcela Lagos, and Javier Peraza for their useful comments.
 G.B. is funded by the National Agency for Research and Development ANID grant 21222098.
 C. H appreciates the support of FONDECYT postdoctoral Grant 3240632.
+A. V. has been funded by FONDECYT Iniciaci\'on No. 11261883.
 L. S. is grateful to Luca Ciambelli for his hospitality at Perimeter Institute during this work.
 L. S. is supported by Beca Doctorado Nacional ANID Grant No. 21221813 and the ANID Complementary Benefits for Research Internships.
 This research was supported in part by the Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science, and Economic Development, and by the Province of Ontario through the Ministry of Colleges and Universities.